Aminadav: Etymology

-The name "Aminadav" is a combination of two Hebrew words; "Ami"- my nation, and "Nadav"- generous, giving, or volunteering; thus Aminadav translates "a generous people" and the moshav is named after biblical Aminadav(Exodus 6:23 et al.); "Nachshon ben Aminadav" was the first man to enter the "Red Sea" as the Jews left slavery in Egypt.
+The name "Aminadav" is a combination of two Hebrew words; "Ami"- my nation, and "Nadav"- generous, giving, or volunteering; thus Aminadav translates "a generous people" and the moshav is named after the biblical figure Aminadav, who, according to the Book of Ruth (4: 18–22), was one of King David's ancestors.
+His son, Nahshon, is considered by tradition in the Talmudic tractate Sotah (36:2-37:1) to be the first person who agreed to cross the Red Sea after the Exodus from Egypt.

 History

-The village was established in 1950 by Yemeni Jews.
+The village was established in 1950 by Yemeni Jews on the lands of Al-Walaja.
 Between 1952 and 1953 it absorbed more immigrants from North Africa as well as some native Israelis.

+The moshav faced shortages and poor security.
+In its early years, it saw hunger, political disputes, water scarcity, clan conflicts, and relocations of several families.

 Aminadav was located on land that had belonged to the Palestinian village of al-Walaja.